StewAlexander-com/saltstack-mac2csv/README.md

-# saltstack-mac2csv
+# SaltStack-MAC2CSV:

-Turns the yaml output of the saltstack command ```salt -G os:windows network.interfaces``` and turns into a csv file
+Turns the yaml formatted output of the saltstack command ```salt -G os:windows network.interfaces``` and turns it into a csv file for easy review within a spreadsheet

+## Why?
+* Having a list of the salt names correlated to hardware addresses in a spreadsheet allows one to quickly search a network for a specific resource

 ## Input of the yaml file:<br>
 ![image](https://user-images.githubusercontent.com/48565067/163863260-705b6f67-377e-4092-8e5e-7888d9dc112e.png)